Alex313031/Mercury/BUGS.md

 ## Document listing known bugs in Mercury or Firefox that will affect usability.
 Fixed bugs will have a FIXED tag with the date it was fixed at the end.
 Discoverers/Fixers will have their name at the end.
 **2022**
+ - GTK name is "Mercury-default" instead of "Mercury" | FIXED Feb.
+12, 2023 by Me.

+**2023**
+ - Titlebar does not respect dark mode on Windows 8+
+ - PGO cannot run during native compile @gz83